dilrajsingh1997/safe-compose-args/AnnotationProcessorReleaseNotes.md

 * Adding support for nullable properties

 # 1.0.2
 * Now if you provide a `companion object` to the abstract class or interface definition, the processor will generate extension methods rather than creating a new class for getting the route.
 Below example demonstrates how the `getDestination` method will look with and without giving a `companion object`.
-This will improve navigation as the user can jump directly to the interface/abstract class definition to find the contract of the compose destination.
+This will improve navigation as the user can jump directly to the interface/abstract class definition to find the contract of the compose destination
 ```
 @ComposeDestination
 interface UserPage {